 What Military Families Need to Know About Long-Term Storage

-Non-temporary storage (NTS) is long-term storage of your belongings used generally instead of shipping your items to your new duty station.
-The storage facility will likely be near the pickup location and will stay there for the duration of your next tour.
+NTS is the long-term storage of your belongings rather than shipping your items to your new duty station.
+The storage facility is likely near the pickup location, and the crates will stay there for the duration of your tour.
+After returning home, you can request a delivery of your stored household goods when you have an address.

-- Your crated stuff packed by movers will remain crated during its stay at the storage facility.
+- Your belongings are packed by movers and crated.
+They remain crated during the stay at the storage facility.

-- Your stuffed furniture has to be wrapped and stored on shelves individually.
+- Your stuffed furniture is wrapped and stored on shelves individually.

 - Your household goods can be left on the floor up to 72 hours at a time to allow space for staging and inventory.